helenaferdy/helenaferdy.github.io/_posts/2023-07-26-fortigate-firewall.md

 <br>

-Then i created a new policy to access the DNS Server of 1.1.1.1 so the linux server is able to resolve the FQDN of api.telegram.org into an IP address.
+I created another new policy to allow access to the DNS Server of 1.1.1.1 so the linux server is able to resolve the FQDN of api.telegram.org into an IP address.

 ![05](/static/2023-07-26-fortigate-firewall/05.png)